chef/automate/STATIC_ANALYSIS.md

 * semgrep-all -- runs full scan but filters out inconsequential (legacy) issues (same as nightly scan)
 * semgrep-legacy -- same as `semgrep-all` but reveals legacy issues, too

+Note that these targets all run Semgrep exactly the way Buildkite does, using a Docker container and using the .semgrepignore file for things to exclude.
 Before you can use the above targets, though, you need to define `SEMGREP_TOKEN` and `SEMGREP_ID` environment variables; the values for these come from the `id` and `token` defined here in [Vault](https://vault.es.chef.co/ui/vault/secrets/secret/show/semgrep?namespace=releng).

 * semgrep-test/`<ruleset-name>` -- useful for trying out new rulesets